 The “Dealer” Must Stand on Soft 17’s

-As part of the perfect strategy ascribed to the “dealer,” they will always stand when holding an ace and a 6 (also known as a soft 17).
-This arrangement follows the “American” blackjack style, and by standing on soft 17s, the virtual “players” will benefit slightly in terms of their overall expectation.
+The dealer will always stand when holding an ace and a 6 ( also known as a soft 17).
+This arrangement follows the “American” blackjack style, and by standing on soft 17s, the virtual “players” will benefit slightly in terms of their overall expectations.

 The “Dealer” Must Stand on All Five Card Totals

-A natural extension of the five card Charlie rule, this ensures that the virtual “dealer” will never hit and break up a pat five card Charlie.
+A natural extension of the five-card Charlie rule ensures that the virtual “dealer” will never hit and break up a pat five-card Charlie.